pfort1/hyeona-website/_projects/long-live-sliders.md

     section_title: Images Two Column
   - header:
       header_centered: true
+      text_one: |-
-      text_one: "### In life, there are burgers, and there are sliders.
+        ### In life, there are burgers, and there are sliders.\
         Don’t be a burger.
-Long Live Sliders."
+Long Live Sliders.
     col_count: 1
     bg_color_check: false
     media_gallery: